basecardhero/exclude-postmeta-form-keys/README.md

 ## The Problem

 When creating or editing a post type in WordPress, a query against the post meta table is ran that will populate the Custom Fields meta boxes.
 These can be toggled on and off using the Screen Options.
-However, this query is somewhat inefficient.
-When the postmeta table gets "large" (4 million+ rows in our case), the query can take 10 to 20 seconds.
+However, the query is still ran when the Custom Fields are toggle off.
+The query becomes somewhat inefficient when the postmeta table gets "large" (4 million+ rows in our case), the query can take 10 to 20 seconds.

 This is what the query looks like by default.